PraveenGPTrueReach/safe-lanes-docs/L1-Overview.md

 - **On-Prem Vessel Servers**: Each vessel runs the Nest.js service on a local server (Linux or Windows) with MySQL.
 Nginx and PM2 handle application processes.
 - **Office Server**: Another Nest.js instance (the same codebase) and MySQL run on on-prem or hosted hardware (16 GB RAM, 4 cores).
-- **Offline Microfrontend Loading**: During isolated operation, each vessel serves the Rest Hours microfrontend from its local server, ensuring the UI remains accessible.
+- **Microfrontend Loading**: Always each vessel serves the Rest Hours microfrontend from its local server, ensuring the UI remains accessible.
 A local copy of the compiled microfrontend is bundled in the vessel deployment package, preventing any dependence on external URLs.
 - **Development Stack**:
   - Angular microfrontend (version 18.2.0) with Module Federation support.
   - Nest.js (TypeScript) for back-end logic.